Member of the District of Columbia Bar

 Prior to joining the U.S. Federal Trade Commission, Jeff was in private practice as a partner at Pillsbury Winthrop Shaw Pittman LLP.
 His practice focused on merger matters, civil antitrust litigation and cartel enforcement proceedings.

-Jeff is an active member of the Antitrust Section of the American Bar Association and the co-chair of its Economics Committee.
+Jeff has been a long-time member of the Antitrust Section of the American Bar Association and the co-chair of its Economics Committee.
 He is a former chair of the State Action/Noerr-Pennington Committee and editor of the American Bar Association Antitrust Section’s monograph on the Noerr-Pennington doctrine.
 Jeff has been recognized in Chambers USA, Legal 500 U.S. and The International Who’s Who Competition Lawyers and Economists.

 2008 - Partner, Linklaters, New York